Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

-The more familiar you become with that clear, calm, compassionate, and wise Center within you, the more you will live in a state of balance.
+The more familiar you become with that clear, calm, compassionate, curious, and wise Center within you, the more you will live in a state of balance.
 Instead of your inner parts overriding your consciousness, you’ll be able to become aware of them, treating them with love and respect (without blending with them).

 I hope that I’ve inspired you to dive more deeply into this wonderful topic.

 Internal Family Systems or Parts Work is a powerful tool for all those who recognize the importance of honoring our humanity and divinity.
 Psychology and spirituality are two sides of the same coin, and both are needed in order to find balance, joy, peace, and freedom – we’ve written more about this need for a psychospiritual approach in our spiritual psychology article.

 To have a clear mind is to have a clear body and heart and, therefore, a clear access to your Soul.
 Parts Work practice is one of the best ways to find this clarity.